In today’s episode, I answer Esther’s question about “everything” and focus on helping her start exercise even though she is already feeling tired.

 Muscles in Minutes

-I designed three super short segments for anyone getting started to use now, and then to progress by repeating or increasing the number of sets.
-See the notes at the bottom and follow along with me on the show (Episode 20)!
-You’ll see how simple they are to start for yourself.
+I designed three super short segments for anyone just getting started, and then to progress by repeating or increasing the number of sets.
+See the notes at the bottom and follow along with me on the show (Episode 20).
+You’ll see how simple they are!

 - March in place